EV LEGISLATION GUIDE

 Do I need to notify an EV charger installation?

 Yes.
 Installing an EV charge point is notifiable electrical work — it normally adds a new dedicated circuit, so it must be notified under the Building Regulations (Part P in England) and certified to BS 7671.
-It must comply with Section 722, including a dedicated RCD with DC fault detection, and is registered either through a competent person scheme or via building control.
+It must comply with Section 722, including RCD protection not exceeding 30mA with DC fault detection, and is registered either through a competent person scheme or via building control.

 1,000+